Mieko Failey, Co-Chair

-Giovanna Martinez is the Youth Services Coordinator for the WomenShelter of Long Beach and has worked with victims of domestic violence since 2001.
+Giovanna Martinez is the Domestic Violence Service Manager for The LGBTQ Center Long Beach and has worked with victims of domestic violence since 2001.

-With more than 13 years of service and empowering victims to become survivors, Giovanna’s passion for service continues to flourish.
-She has returned to college to pursue her MA in Marriage and Family Therapy.
+After 14 years of service, and empowering victims to become survivors, Giovanna’s passion for service continues to grow.
+She is currently returned to college to pursue her MA in Marriage and Family Therapy.